floydhub/floyd-docs/docs/examples/dcgan.md

-Deep Convolution Generative Adversarial Network is one of the first approach which made GAN "stable" and usable to learn features from images with unsupervised learning.
+Deep Convolutional Generative Adversarial Networks are a class of CNN and one of the first approach which made GAN "stable" and usable to learn features from images in unsupervised learning.
 This project is a porting from the [pytorch/examples/dcgan](https://github.com/pytorch/examples/tree/master/dcgan).
 At the end of this example you will be able to use DCGAN for generating images from your dataset.

 ![Generated images](../img/lfw-300epochs.gif)

-In this guide we will train a pytorch model in an unsupervised task and use it to generate images from an input latent vector Z. Finally we will deploy the trained model as a REST endpoint that can be used to generate images in real time.
+In this guide we will train a [Pytorch](http://pytorch.org/) model in an unsupervised task and use it to generate images from an input vector Z(100 dimensional uniform distribution).
+Finally we will deploy the trained model as a REST endpoint that can be used to generate images in real time.

 ## Project setup